azmil666/EPOQ/README.md

 ---

 <div align="center">
-  Made with ❤️ by the open-source community
+  Made with ❤️ by the Sreehari R
 </div>